 14:22 And the servant said, Lord, it is done as thou hast commanded, and yet there is room.
 The servant, having obeyed his Lord, reported that he had invited the poor, maimed, blind and lame and still there was room for more guests.

+14:23 And the lord said unto the servant, Go out into the highways and hedges, and compel them to come in, that my house may be filled.
 So, the master instructs his servant to extend the invitation to those who did not even dwell within the city.

-14:23 And the lord said unto the servant, Go out into the highways and hedges, and compel them to come in, that my house may be filled.
-The Lord of the house then tells his servant to go outside the city into the highways and hedges and compel them to come to the feast, that the house may be full.
-The Greek word used is anagkazo, "compel", force, of inner constrain, coerce, persuade, strongly urge/invite, urge upon, or press.
-There is a compelling force about the Gospel when it is preached under the anointing of the Spirit.
-Many fail to realize that the invitation is from God the Father to His children, and failure to respond constitutes willful disobedience.
+That meant that his servant was to go outside the city into the highways and hedges and "compel" them to come to the feast, that His house may be full.
+The Greek word used is "anagkazo", which means to compel, force, of inner constrain, coerce, persuade, strongly urge/invite, urge upon, or press.
+There is a compelling force about the Gospel when it is preached under the anointing of the Holy Spirit.
+Many fail to realize that the invitation is from God the Father to His children.
+And failure to respond constitutes willful disobedience.

 14:24 For I say unto you, That none of those men which were bidden shall taste of my supper.
 Jesus closes the parable in a curious way, almost as if He is voicing the words of the host Himself.
 "I tell you, not one of those men who were invited will get a taste of my banquet."

-It is a sentence that is filled with hurt and anger at rejection.
-It is dangerous to reject the truth of God.
-The invitation is full and free, but when people turn willfully away from it, God leaves them to their chosen way of destruction.
+- It is a sentence that is filled with hurt and anger at rejection. - It is dangerous to reject the truth of God and His invitation. - The invitation is full and free, but when people turn willfully away from it, God leaves them to their chosen way of destruction.

 Today the Lord's servants still have a difficult time in getting enough people to accept the invitation.
-None of those who had refused the dinner invitation would be welcomed at the Great Supper.
+None of those who refused the dinner invitation would be welcomed at the Great Supper.
 As a result, God called us, the Gentiles, (the scum of the earth), to attend His dinner.
-May we never begin to make the same excuses as those that were made - using our possessions, occupations, or obligations to keep us from Him.
+May we never begin to make the same excuses as those that were made - using our possessions, occupations, or obligations to keep us from the invitation of Christ!